SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/evri/shipping-account-setup-3.md

 6. After entering all the required information, select ![alt text](https://files.readme.io/99e4e322c6a3f874e0258a73646a551aa2120d8d359b2ce5d09a4cf0eabcd44a-add_shipping_account_button_2.png).

 Once done, you have now successfully added a shipping account.
-You can now [add a shipping location](https://docs.intersoftsapient.net/docs/add-a-shipping-location) to your new shipping account.
+You can now start shipping with it.

 ***